michaeltamsil/aplikasi-sederhana-reactjs-basic/README.md

 ```

 on process choose javascript so the file will named with .js
-install plugin vscode so can add user setting
+install eslint plugin vscode so can add user setting

 * setup on vscode  on user setting
 ```js